kellenstrydom/scc_capstone/tutorial3/README.md

 # Spinning Up a Second Compute Node Using a Snapshot

+## Spinning Up a Second Compute Node Using a Snapshot on OpenStack

 At this point you are ready to run HPL on your cluster with two compute nodes.
 From your OpenStack workspace, navigate to `Compute` &rarr; `Instances` and create a snapshot from your compute node.

 Launch a new instance, as you did in [Tutorial 1](../tutorial1/README.md#launch-a-new-instance) and [Tutorial 2](../tutorial2/README.md#spinning-up-a-compute-node-on-sebowaopenstack) only this time you'll be using the snapshot that you have just created as boot source.